-The Apollo system was designed with EMF in mind.
-Apollo can be worn in airplane mode.
-You can select to turn on airplane mode in the Apollo app, which will disable the Apollo device’s antenna from communicating.
+The Apollo Neuro system was designed with EMF in mind.
+Apollo Neuro can be worn in airplane mode, after setting up a schedule or selecting a Vibe™.
+You can select to turn on airplane mode in the Apollo Neuro app, which will disable the Apollo Neuro device’s antenna from communicating.
 The device must be connected to the charger to re-enable the Bluetooth connection.

-Apollo waves are sound waves (like music that you can feel and not hear).
-They are safe for kids, adults and the elderly.
+Apollo Neuro waves are sound waves (like music that you can feel and not hear).
+They are safe for kids, adults, and the elderly.

-Are there any health risks from EMF by using Apollo?
+Are there any health risks from EMF by using Apollo Neuro?